rx007/elasticsearch-demo/README.md

 2. Click the create button
 3. Start analyzing data

-The default index of "logstash" will show you the nginx logs.
+The default index of "logstash" will show you the Elasticsearch logs.

 To view Twitter traffic, change the index to twitter or go to Management->Index Patterns-> + and then add twitter.
 Uncheck 'Index contains time-based events'.